code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

       - <em>J<sup>2</sup>.kg<sup>-2</sup></em> for enthalpy fluctuations

-  * `f->bc_coeffs->rcodcl2[face_id]` is the value of the exchange coefficient between the outside and the fluid for the variable.
+  * `f->bc_coeffs->rcodcl2[face_id]` is the value of the exchange coefficient between the outside and the fluid for the variable (usually referred to as "exterior" exchange coefficient)..
     - An "infinite" value (`rcodcl2[face_id] == cs_math_infinite_r`)
       indicates an ideal transfer between the outside and the fluid (default case).